XPlatform-Consulting/ubiquity-youtube/README.md

                                   default: private
     --video-description DESC     The description for the video.
     --video-title TITLE          The title of the video.
+    --tags TAG1,TAG2,TAG3        A list of tags to apply to the video.
     --help                       Display this screen.

 #### Examples of Usage: